 "This cult classic in many ways parallels Rene Descartes' search for reliable and certain knowledge.
 Drawing on such disciplines as philosophy, psychology, anthropology and biology, Alper argues that our belief in a spiritual realm is the product of an evolutionary adaptation—a coping mechanism—that emerged in us to help our species deal with the fear of death.
 Highly recommended."

-"Alper uses a Socratic technique to brilliantly and flawlessly argue that our concepts of spirit and God are derived from the mechanics of our brain...enormously important...full of scientific and philosophical truths."
+"Alper uses a Socratic method to brilliantly and flawlessly argue that our concepts of God are derived from the mechanics of the brain...enormously important...full of scientific and philosophical truths."